I’m always happy to do events in person or on Skype. I work with students aged 11+ years old in the UK, Ireland, and internationally.

 Available talks and workshops for Secondary Schools:

 Writing with STEM talk – A talk about my writing with a focus specifically on how I came to write science fiction after studying Chemistry and Physics at Masters level.
 I discuss how scientific research I’ve done inspired events in my novels.
 I also show a presentation including examples of spreadsheets used to accurately calculate the figures involved in my writing, such as spaceship travel times and time travel figures.
 Includes discussion of Einstein’s theory of relativity, time dilation, extinction and evolution, all talked about in an enthusiastic, easy-to-understand way.
-Includes a reading from my latest novel and Q&A session.
+Includes a Q&A session.
 (1 hour, any number of students)

 ‘World-building’ writing workshop – a group exercise using pictures of real world locations to write a story.
 Students will use their senses to create atmosphere and setting, building out a story from the location.
 It includes examples taken from writing I did at the age of 18, which later became part of my debut novel.
 (1 hour, less than 40 students, years 6-9)